OpenCSGs/coagent/examples/opencsg/README.md

 python examples/opencsg/csghub.py team1.csghub
 ```

-Then search in the client terminal and you will get a professional answer from CSGHub:
+Then search in the client terminal, then you will get a professional answer from CSGHub:

 ```bash
 python examples/rich_client.py opencsg